nagygao/aws-s3-cd-deploy/README.md

 Deploy static websites to S3, set caching rules and invalidate CloudFront Distribution.

-[!NOTE]
-Empty bucket feature is not implemented yet.

 Create a config JSON file for configuration

 ```json